hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 ==========================================

 The Azure Cosmos DB Live Container Migration tool for .NET Core migrates documents from a Monitored Container to a Target Container in real-time.
 The tool copies data to the Target Container as It comes in the Monitored Container using [Azure Cosmos DB ChangeFeed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed).
 The tool also leverages [Azure Cosmos DB Bulk Executor Library](https://docs.microsoft.com/en-us/azure/cosmos-db/bulk-executor-overview) to achieve a high write throughput in case of huge data migration scenarios and [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) for deployment.
 The tool migrates data since the beginning of time with respect to the Monitored container.
-As a result, the Target Container is guaranted to have all the documents that are in the Monitored container once migration is done barring any write erros.
+As a result, the Target Container is guaranted to have all the documents that are in the Monitored container once migration is done barring any erros.

 <summary><strong><em>Table of Contents</em></strong></summary>